CodeScop/Oge-Mai-Field-Guide/purplegateogeresources.md

 - **Used for:** equipping, WATER
 - **Equip:** Weapon2: +8 Attack, +8 Defense, +0 Luck

+### Hunt Map Piece XXX

+See Hunt or regional Resource sections for details

 ### Hunter Tokens

-ALL GAME

 - **Hunt Sources:**

   Note: Hunt monsters have been known to move around the Forest Expedition unpredictably.
 I am therefore listing all of them there without subareas for this part.
 Alnu is consistently present at Base Camp if you need to find them.

-  - Global Battles: Imali (150 words for 1-2), Shashi (250 words for 2-3), Attleas (350 words for 3-4)
   - FOREST, DESERT, WATER
+  - Post-DFO GL Battle: Mirdor (1500 words for 15)
+  - DFO Battles: Caretaker (1200 words for 12)

-- **Monthly Sources Outside the Hunt:**
+- **Sources Outside the Hunt:**

-  I'll detail these changes in the Hunt sections and the regional summary sections.
+  - See Hunt or regional Resource sections for details

 - **Sell price:** 10 Coins (don't sell, much better to spend)